 Also, if you are writing about a personal event that influenced you, being specific can have a much stronger impact than vague statements.
-For example: "I have had many struggles which have shaped my life" is not as effective as "I was sixteen years old when my father died.
-While coming to terms with this loss, I had to take on additional responsibilities at home to help my family during this difficult time."
+For example: "I have had many struggles which have shaped my life" is not as effective as "I was sixteen years old when my family and I moved to Canada.
+While coming to terms with this change, I had to take on additional responsibilities at home to help my family during this difficult time."
 (Just make sure the information is relevant to why you are applying or will help you in some way!)